Tags

 Finally, I think it’s clear where this is leading.
 My prediction for 2016 is that Big Data will not kill the Statistician?

-My prediction for 2026 is that the ‘data scientists’ of the day will be criticising the next Big Data-like fad and especially its evangelists.
-Hopefully they will be able to make it clear that this is about something with a very long and rich history.
+My prediction for 2026 is that the ‘data scientists’ of the day will criticise the next Big Data-like fad.
+They will especially criticise its evangelists.
+Hopefully, they will clarify that this concerns something with a long history.
+It is also something with a rich history.

-That said, I think the predicament and the ‘challenge’ we face with much of the industry hype and the unquestioning zeal of many big data and data science ‘evangelists’ can be summed up by two absolutely fabulous quotes from Ben Goldacre in Bad science: “These corporations run our culture, and they riddle it with bullshit”, and “You cannot reason people out of a position that they did not reason themselves into”.
+That said, I think the predicament and the ‘challenge’ we face with much of the industry hype is clear.
+The unquestioning zeal of many big data and data science ‘evangelists’ can be summed up by two absolutely fabulous quotes.
+Ben Goldacre provides these in Bad Science.
+“These corporations run our culture, and they riddle it with bullshit.”
+He also wrote, “You cannot reason people out of a position that they did not reason themselves into.”

 Thanks for reading.